matiasvillaverde/MobileLLM/README.md

 ## Demo App

-You can try the demo chat; the following recording shows how it works.
+You can try the [demo chat](https://github.com/windwithbirds/MobileLLM-Demo/).
+The following recording shows how it works:

 ## Usage